 - ” If unpleasant effects occur, discontinue use. “

 I am glad the Plexus Boost label mentions not to take it with the Accelerator Plus supplement.
 Both supplements contain higenamine, which is a stimulant.
-Using both products at the same time might increase higenamine to levels to that which may be dangerous in some people.
+Using both products at the same time might increase higenamine to levels that which may be dangerous in some people.

 Higenamine can increase heart rate and this effect may be magnified when combined with caffeine.
 Higenamine might also have a blood thinner effect.
 As such it may interact with blood thinner medications.